Small-town vibe, big-city benefits

 Theater: La Crosse is home to the Pump House Regional Arts Center, the La Crosse Center and the Weber Center for the Performing Arts—premiere venues in the Coulee Region for visual and performing arts.
 Likewise, there are countless opportunities for arts and theater at the University of Wisconsin-La Crosse and Viterbo University.

 Music: Whether you prefer an acoustic set in the lounge of a historic hotel or to be captivated by a symphony, La Crosse is bursting with chances to listen to live music.
 If you're looking for something a little more unique, such as the unmistakable notes of Irish folk music, we've got that covered, too.
 Speaking of which…

 Festivals: While you may have heard about La Crosse's Oktoberfest—one of the longest-running and top-ranked in the United States—the area also houses a variety of other festivals that celebrate the region and many of its residents' heritage.
-Irishfest, Riverfest, Kornfest, June Dairy Days, Between the Bluffs Beer, Wine, & Cheese Festival, and more all take place throughout the year.
+Irishfest, Riverfest, Kornfest, June Dairy Days and more all take place throughout the year.

 Explore La Crosse